shuckc/pialarm/README.md

 # pialarm
 Hava a Texecom alarm panel?
-This repository contains scripts and a webserver to speak to the panel over the UART serial ports, ideally from a raspberry pi computer within the alarm pannel itself.
+This repository contains scripts and a webserver to speak to the panel over the UART serial ports, ideally from a raspberry pi computer within the alarm pannel itself, to provide remote monitoring and alarm escalation.

 The project emultates some of the functionality of Wintex, the Texecom windows-based configuration system, and also uses parts of the Cestron protocol for real-time event monitoring.
 It will also speak the monitoring protocol to allow the panel to monitor the uptime of the raspberry pi and communicate alarms.